MonteRyan61/frontend-web-development/Process Blog/Class_Portal/README.md

 ![Home Page](Homepage.jpg "Home Page")

 The projects page will list the three projects I will be completing in this class.
 These will take the user directly to the main page of those projects when they click the desired project.
 I am keeping everything fairly narrow in my wireframes and will adjust accordingly giving max and min widths to adjust and increase the responsiveness of the page.
+I also plan to stagger these out but only slightly so they still fit well on smaller screens.
+I will also experiment with making them not staggered and in a line if the width becomes to narrow for the stagger.

 ![Project Page](projectsPage.jpg "Project Page")